-The following are vacations related to the 2021-2022 academic year.
+The following are vacations related to the 2023-2024 academic year.
 No supervised practice will be scheduled during these times.

-Labor Day Holiday September 5, 2022
+Labor Day Holiday September 4, 2023

-Mid Semester Break October 21, 2022
+Mid-Semester Break October 20, 2023

-Thanksgiving Vacation November 23 - 27, 2022
+Thanksgiving Vacation • November 22 - 26, 2023

-Christmas Vacation December 19 - January 16, 2023
+Christmas Vacation December 18 - January 14, 2024

-Spring Vacation March 13 - 17, 2023
+Spring Vacation March 11 - 15, 2024

-Easter Vacation April 6 - 10, 2023
+Easter Vacation March 28 - April 1, 2024

-These are the only vacation times which will be honored for dietetic students scheduled for supervised practice.
+These are the only vacation times that will be honored for dietetic students scheduled for supervised practice.
 Plan personal holidays around this schedule.
+Students/interns are also allowed to take up to 3 personal days, however, these need to be approved by both the course instructor and your preceptor prior.

-During the fifth year, Easter Break is limited to the supervised practice facility's Easter Break for employees.
+\During the fifth year, Easter Break is limited to the supervised practice facilities Easter Break for employees.
 This usually consists of Good Friday ONLY.